-- 545 Figure 13Figure 13 (b) also shows that more agents abandon measures when the value of Y{adaptation} decreases.
-But then the number of measures abandoned decreases as agents reach the fixed number of times they could abandon measures, which is specified by the f{abandoning} parameter.
-In addition, the figure illustrates that, in general, SM{abandoned} is larger than PM{abandoned} along the simulation period.
-This can be explained by the model conceptualization_conceptualisation, where agents first abandon secondary measures provided that they consider implementing them. - 550 The practical lesson from the simulation results is that if agents tend to implement temporary measures, there should be a mechanism that encourages them to continue implementing the measures in future.
-For example, authorities may create and raise public awareness of how to seal windows and doors, and the availability of sandbags.
-This should be done regularly, and especially just before the event occurs as the measures can be implemented within a short period. - Impacts of secondary measure parameter: Finally, we analyse the impacts of SMP on the number of agents that implemented secondary measures.
-Since the secondary measure conceptualized conceptualised in the model is adapted furnishing, the effects of SMP are evaluated based on the contents damage mitigated. - Figure 14Figure 14 (a) shows that the cumulative number of agents that implemented secondary measure increases as the parameter value increases.
-But, the rate of increase in $SM{implemented}$ is marginal especially for $SMP \ge 0.4$, in both cases of subsidy levers.
-When flooded agents receive a subsidy, $SM{implemented}$ increases by about 1000 agents compared to the policy - 560 lever with no subsidy.
+Figure 13b also shows that more agents abandon measures when the value of $Y{\rm adaptation}$ decreases.
+But then the number of measures that are abandoned decreases as agents reach the fixed number of times they could abandon measures, which is specified by the $f{\rm abandoning}$ parameter.
+In addition, the figure illustrates that, in general, ${\rm SM}{\rm abandoned}$ is larger than ${\rm PM}{\rm abandoned}$ through the simulation period.
+This can be explained by the model conceptualisation, whereby agents first abandon secondary measures provided that they consider implementing them.

+The practical lesson from the simulation results is that if agents tend to implement temporary measures, there should be a mechanism that encourages them to continue implementing the measures in future.
+For example, authorities may create and raise public awareness of how to seal windows and doors and the availability of sandbags.
+This should be done regularly and especially just before the event occurs as the measures can be implemented within a short period.

+Figure 14.
+Impacts of the secondary measure parameter on the adaptation behaviour of agents.
+Panel (a) shows the cumulative number of secondary measures implemented, and (b) shows the potential contents damages mitigated.
+The left and right panels show simulation results without subsidies and with subsidies for flooded agents, respectively.

+5.3.3 Impacts of the secondary measure parameter

+Finally, we analyse the impacts of the secondary measure parameter (SMP) on the number of agents that implemented secondary measures.
+Since the secondary measure conceptualised in the model is adapted furnishings, the effects of SMP are evaluated based on the contents damages mitigated.

+Figure 14a shows that the cumulative number of agents that implemented secondary measure increases as the parameter value increases.
+But, the rate of increase in $SM{implemented}$ is marginal especially for $SMP \geq 0.4$, in both cases of subsidy levers.
+When flooded agents receive a subsidy, $SM{implemented}$ increases by about 1000 agents compared to the policy lever with no subsidy.
 Although the subsidy does not directly affect the implementation of secondary measures, it increases the implementation of primary measures, which in turn, increases $SM{implemented}$.
-The only exception is when SMP = 0; in that case, no agent implement secondary measure despite the subsidy lever. - Similarly, Figure 14Figure 14 (b) shows that the contents damage mitigated increases marginally with the increase in the SMP value.
-The damage mitigated when SMP = 0 is because some agents implemented flood adapted interior fittings, which are - 565 classified as primary measures, and these measures mitigate both building and contents damages.
-When there is a subsidy, the contents damage mitigated increases by about three folds for each of the SMP values, except SMP = 0, compared to the policy lever with no subsidy.
+The only exception is when SMP = 0; in that case, no agents implement secondary measures despite the subsidy lever.

+Similarly, Fig. 14b shows that the contents damages mitigated increases marginally with the increase in the SMP value.
+The damages mitigated when SMP=0 is because some agents implemented flood-adapted interior fittings, which are classified as primary measures, and these measures mitigate both building and contents damages.
+When there is a subsidy, the contents damages mitigated increases by about 3-fold for each of the SMP values, except SMP=0, compared to the policy lever with no subsidy.
-The marginal increases in the $SM{implemented}$ and the contents damage mitigated together with the increase in the values of SMP is because not all agents could implement secondary measures.
-As discussed in the model conceptualisation, agents that

-570 live in bungalows and garden houses do not implement adapted furnishing since those house categories are single-storey houses.
-In general, based on our simulation outputs, implementing only a secondary measure could mitigate more than €40 million.
-Hence, decision-makers should encourage households to consider implementing such simple measures that could be done at no monetary cost provided that there is space to keep contents safe.
+The marginal increases in the $SM{implemented}$ and the contents damages mitigated together with the increase in the values of SMP is because not all agents could implement secondary measures.
+As discussed in the model conceptualisation, agents that live in bungalows and garden houses do not implement adapted furnishings since those house categories are single-storey houses.
+In general, based on our simulation outputs, implementing only a secondary measure could mitigate more than EUR 40 million.
+Hence, decision makers should encourage households to consider implementing such simple measures that could be done at no monetary cost provided that there is space to keep contents safe.